-If you have prepared text in Word, we recommend that you copy and paste this into Notepad before adding it to MyBeckett, to remove any underlying HTML characters.
+If you have prepared text in Word, we recommend that you copy (CTRL+C) and paste (CTRL+V) this into Notepad before adding it to MyBeckett Text Editor box, to remove any underlying HTML characters.
 (Known issues with text not presenting properly is usually due to copying and pasting).

-You can also select text within MyBeckett's text editor and use the Remove Formatting button to clean any unwanted settings.
+You can also select text within Text Editor and use the Remove Formatting (see image below) button to clean any unwanted settings.

 You can create links to online content outside of MyBeckett using the web link content item, or adding a hyperlink within other content.